Visit us safely

 There are signs in all exhibitions reminding guests that they must remember to keep a social distance.
 Our guards constantly monitor the amount of people in the exhibitions both via video surveillance and by physical presence.

-If you want to visit the museum roof during the museum's opening hours, you must buy an entrance ticket.
-The same goes for the museum's café and shop.
+If you want to visit the café, you must buy an entrance ticket.
 For annual ticket holders and others with special cards, this ticket is free.

 Need more answers?